Adejair/dont-stop-code/README.md

 # > Don't stop code

-Don't stop code it is project for developers write useful code, algorithms, some new learning about any language.
+Don't stop code it is project for developers write useful code, algorithms, some new learning about any language, **everyday**

 ## > Ideia